 On Leadership in Complexity

-In one of those projects I contributed, one of the leader’s shares what leadership in complexity is all about:
+In one of those projects I contributed to, one of the leaders shared what complexity leadership is all about:

 “Leadership in Complexity” maintains a position and a viewpoint that each one of us is a leader of his/her own life not only to change oneself but also to act as agents of change for others through their actions and ideas.
 For this, one needs the courage to look at his/her own thought process to discover the underlying assumptions, beliefs, perceptions that create the apparent complexity and paradoxes one is engaged with in life.